SkinFart/takeaway/README.md

 # takeaway
-This is a python program for a fast food restaurant that takes in orders.
+The function of this program is to take orders for a fast food resturant.
+Within this repository are all the different version of code and the change history.

+Created by William Bigley